rgomide/react-native-web-lessons/05-layout-with-react-native/README.md

 ## Applying layout systems

-The diagram bellow give us an idea about when we use each kind of layout system.
+The diagram below give us an idea about when we use each kind of layout system.
 Note that we can combine them.

 ![](../assets/2022-10-09-00-35-55.png)

 ## Exercise

-Create a new screen with the specifications bellow:
+Create a new screen with the specifications below:

 ![](../assets/2022-10-09-00-50-47.png)